Tashan-e-Ishq: Plot

 As the engagement day comes, Twinkle, Kunj, and Yuvraj worry.

 Later, it is revealed that Yuvraj is faking love and wants to destroy Twinkle to take revenge on Leela for Anita.
 Twinkle is engaged with Kunj.
 Twinkle exposes Alisha to Kunj.
 Yuvraj plans to stop the wedding he crosses all the limits but fails each time.
 Twinkle marries Kunj.
 A guilty Twinkle decides to tell her mother the truth.

 Leela is very upset to know about Twinkle's confession.
 Anita and Yuvraj brainwash Leela against Twinkle.
 When Twinkle confronts her mother, she faces her mother's rage.
 Kunj reaches the scene and tries to handle the situation but Leela asks Kunj to take Twinkle away.

 Ishaan goes missing and Twinkle is blamed.
 Twinkle goes to Yuvraj to question him about the kidnapping.
 Twinkle and Kunj learn that it wasn't him who kidnapped Ishaan.
 The Sarnas learn that Ishaan was kidnapped because of the loan taken by Manohar.
 The Sarna's now face a financial crisis.
 Twinkle goes missing but is it later revealed that she fainted doing Parikrama and has dengue so she is admitted to the hospital.

 Kunj cares for Twinkle which upsets Usha.
 Manohar's brother and mother come to live with them.
 Surjeet falls in love with Anita and decides to marry her even when everyone opposed this alliance.
 Kunj and Twinkle decide to stop this marriage but they fail.
 They are sent to Goa for their honeymoon, Yuvraj follows them and has an altercation with Kunj.

 Yuvraj realizes he is really in love with Twinkle now.
 Yuvraj tries to create problems in Twinkle's life and kill Kunj.
 Twinkle and Kunj fall in love and want a happy life.
 But Yuvraj remains a threat to them and keeps interfering in their lives.
 Drawing strength from each other, Kunj and Twinkle fight Yuvraj's all intentions.

 Things take a turn when Twinkle saves his life when he falls into his trap of killing her.
 Yuvraj changes the heart.
 Owing to hatred for Leela, Anita tries to ruin Twinkle's life by murdering Kunj.
 She gets him a shot.
 Kunj is missing and presumed dead.
-It later revealed that he never died and was saved by some fishermen.
-Presuming Kunj is dead, Twinkle is shattered.
+It is later revealed that he never died and was saved by a fisherman.
+Assuming Kunj is dead, Twinkle is shattered.
 After a few months, she finds out she is pregnant with Kunj's child.
 Her family gets her married to Yuvraj fakely as he has changed, but Twinkle continues to love Kunj.